cauldronio/cauldron-deployment/README.md

 ```
 $ cd playbooks
 ```
-There are some useful **playbooks**:
+There are some useful **playbooks**.
+You will need a custom inventory.
+There are 2 example files: one for a remote machine `production` and another one for your local machine: `local`:

 - **`install_docker.yml`**. **Only** run this playbook if you don't have Docker installed in the target machine for running the Cauldron.
 It will install Docker and its dependencies.
     ```
-    $ ansible-playbook install_docker.yml
+    $ ansible-playbook -i <inventory_file> install_docker.yml
     ```
     If you are running it for localhost, you need to be root (append `-K` to the previous command and it will ask for your password)

 - **`configure_cauldron.yml`**.
-If you don't have the images for the Cauldron web server and the Mordred worker in the target computer, you will need to build them.
-This playbook also create the configuration for the server, create a docker network (`network_cauldron` by default) and a docker volume (`cauldron_volume` by default)
+You will need to run this playbook the first time.
+This playbook will:
+    - Create a internal Docker Network
+    - Create a Docker Volume
+    - Create the Django configuration and copy to remote
+    - Build Django image
+    - Build Mordred image
+    - Build Database image
+    - Create the Database configuration
+    - Create OpenDistro configuration
+    - Pull mysql image
+    - Copy panels for Kibana

+    The command for running this playbook is:
     ```bash
-    $ ansible-playbook configure_cauldron.yml
+    $ ansible-playbook -i <inventory_file> configure_cauldron.yml
     ```
     It builds the Dockerfile inside `cauldron` and `mordred` that are in this repository.